ido106/KMeans-PCA/README.md

 We repeat this process until the centroids no longer move significantly or until we reach a predetermined number of iterations.
 In the end, we would have k clusters of points based on similarity.

+This problem is [NP-Hard](https://en.wikipedia.org/wiki/NP-hardness), but there is a mathematical proof that the algorithm converges and therefore a sufficiently good approximate result can be reached.

 You can read more about K-Means [here](https://www.javatpoint.com/k-means-clustering-algorithm-in-machine-learning).
 <p align="center">
   <img